Net Promoter Score

 Numbered Button: Numbered button will show options in the form of numbers from 0 -10( 0 being lowest and 10 being highest).

-Radio Button: Will appear in the form of red, amber and green buttons in the form of numbers from 0-10(0 being lowest and 10 being highest).
+Radio Button: Radio Buttons will appear in the form of button numbers from 0-10(0 being lowest and 10 being highest).

 Emoji: Emojis will represent the happiness index of the repondent would be measured on a scale between Strongly Disagree to Strongly Agree.